braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/huawei_integration.md

 ## 2. Create a new Huawei App in the Braze Dashboard

-In the Braze Dashboard, go to `Manage App Group` listed under the `App Settings` navigation.
+In the Braze Dashboard, go to `Manage Settings` listed under the `App Settings` navigation.

 Add a new App, provide a name (i.e. My Huawei App), select `Android` as the Platform, and choose `Huawei (HMS)` as the Push Provider.